OpenInternet/saferjourno/content/chapters/chapter-6.en.md

   - Community features on WhatsApp
   - Regularly reviewing what other devices are linked to the account
   - Talk about other features that could affect their safety, such as their profile photo, having their status available for others to see online etc.
-  - Highlight when it may or may not be safe to use some of these features, for example, having disappearing messages turned on may make you look more suspicious
+  - Highlight when it may or may not be safe to use some of these features, for example, having disappearing messages turned on may make you look more suspicious.
+In other cases, using disappearing messages or deleting data could also lead to legal problems for journalists who are accused of destroying evidence.
+  - Discuss how mechanisms such as disappearing messages do not prevent all kinds of information leaks.
+A journalist's interlocutor could still take screenshots, photos, or videos of the messages.
+Someone could likewise look through a device and messenger apps before the disappearing messages timer is up.
 - Wrap up the session by asking the journalists
   - Did they learn anything new?
   - Did they learn anything that confirmed something they already knew?